Gloria Jean: Tours and aftermath

-After leaving Universal, Gloria Jean made personal appearances across the country followed by a tour of Europe.
+Gloria Jean didn't want to leave Universal, but her agent Sherman persuaded her that her future was uncertain there -- the company was undergoing a merger, and many of her colleagues were already leaving the studio.
+Gloria left the studio in December 1944.
+She then made personal appearances across America, arranged by Sherman, followed by a tour of Europe.
 In England, her rendition of "The Lord's Prayer" (and the lyric "forgive us our debts") was taken by some critics as a pointed comment about the American lend-lease policy.
 Gloria Jean later remarked: "It was all over the newspapers the next day, the story that I had come to London to insult Britons.
 I was devastated."
 The episode forced an abrupt end of the tour, and Gloria Jean returned to Hollywood.

 Gloria Jean's family lawyer had vanished with her earnings and she found great difficulty in securing film roles.
 She later admitted: "It was a mistake for me to stay away from Hollywood that long.
 You can easily be forgotten."

-She resumed her film career as a freelance performer appearing in United Artists, Columbia Pictures and Allied Artists productions, including Copacabana (1947) with Groucho Marx.
+She resumed her film career as a freelance performer appearing in United Artists, Columbia Pictures, and Allied Artists productions, including Copacabana (1947) with Groucho Marx.
 Four of her later films were directed by Arthur Dreifuss: I Surrender Dear (1948), Manhattan Angel (1949), An Old-Fashioned Girl (1949) and There's a Girl in My Heart (1949).